Jacob Balthasar Peeters: Work

 Jacob Balthasar Peeters painted a number of church interiors including of the Jesuit churches of Bruges and Antwerp.
 This theme was popular in the Low Countries throughout the 17th century.
 Antwerp artists preferred depicting interiors of high baroque interiors while Dutch artists concentrated on the barren interiors of Protestant churches despoiled of their decorations.
 In comparison to the earlier church interiors of Flemish and Dutch masters, Peeters' church interiors reflect 18th century artistic preferences through the addition of elegant figures and their attention to detail.
 One pair of works in the Statens Museum for Kunst in Copenhagen dated 1714 depicts the interior of the Jesuit St. Charles Borromeo Church in Antwerp.
 A pair of views of the same church were recently on the art market (Lempertz Cologne auction of 19 November 2016).
 The works created in 1721 show the church in the state before part of its decoration was destroyed by fire on 18 July 1718.
 In the fire, the interior of the church, including ceiling murals painted by Peter Paul Rubens, was destroyed.
 Peeters was able to include the lost decorations in these two compositions by using his own compositions which predated the fire such as the works now in the Statens Museum for Kunst.
+He also relied on the paintings of the interior of the church made by the painter Anton Gunther Gheringh.

 Peeters' work shows a strong similarity with other Flemish architecture painters of his time such as Jacobus Ferdinandus Saey and Peeters' own pupil Jan Baptist van der Straeten.
 The similarities are such that the works of these artists can often not be easily distinguished from each other.
 A painting depicting the Courtyard of Rubens' House in Antwerp (Buckinghamshire County Museum, Aylesbury) was possibly painted by Jacob Balthasar Peeters or Anton Gunther Gheringh, another architectural painter active in Antwerp.